MattDunn11/EncodeSolanaBootcamp2024/Readme.md

 # EncodeSolanaBootcamp2024
-This is to document my progress through the Encode Solana Bootcamp towards my goal of becoming a competent and capable developer within the Solana Ecosystem.
+This repository is to document my progress through the Encode Solana Bootcamp towards my goal of becoming a competent and capable developer within the Solana Ecosystem.

 Completed homeworks will be found in Homeworks directory and will in Markdown format.